How to move a piano

 two men moving piano onto truck

 So, you’ve inherited your grandfather’s old piano and need to get it home.
-This is no small task, and whether you decide to do it yourself or hire professionals, keep in mind that a piano is both fragile and heavy — it’s this combination that makes for a complicated move.
-It’s crucial to have the right equipment and enough manpower to move it safely.
+Whether you move it yourself or hire professionals, pianos are both fragile and heavy, making them complicated to move.

 Key insights

-• Without the correct equipment, moving a piano can be dangerous to the movers and the piano itself.
+Without the correct equipment, moving a piano can be dangerous for both the movers and the instrument.

 When moving a piano on your own, the most important thing to remember is to take your time and plan carefully.
 Don’t attempt it at the last minute — you could end up hurting yourself or damaging the piano, floors, walls or door frames as you move it from one location to another.